 Solicitation and prostitution are closely linked, and are often used interchangeably.
 However, these two offenses are different.

 For a person to be charged, the law requires that at least two persons be involved; the individual doing the soliciting and the one being solicited.
-This means that if the person is facing solicitation of prostitution charges, they must have approached another individual and offered to pay for sexual conduct, irrespective of whether the interaction happened in public or private, or whether the interaction was through gesture or word.
+This means that if the person is facing solicitation of prostitution charges, they must have approached another individual and offered to pay for lewd acts, irrespective of whether the interaction happened in public or private, or whether the interaction was through gesture or word.

 Before 2014, the Michigan law on solicitation of prostitution had assigned gender roles in the definition of the offense.
-In other words, any male who offered money, or any other form of favors, to a female, with the intent of having her engage in prostitution, would be found guilty of the offense of solicitation.
+In other words, any male who offered money, or any other form of favors, to a female, with the specific intent of having her engage in prostitution, would be found guilty of the offense of solicitation.

 Upon rewriting, the gender signal was removed, allowing women who proposition men to engage in prostitution to also be charged with solicitation.